 Discipline-specific knowledge serves as a cornerstone of identity as a psychologist and orientation to health service psychology.
 Therefore, all students in accredited doctoral programs shall demonstrate knowledge in the discipline of psychology, broadly construed.
-This discipline-specific knowledge base shall include: 1) the history and systems of psychology, 2) basic knowledge in scientific psychology, and 4) methods of inquiry and research.
+This discipline-specific knowledge base shall include: 1) the history and systems of psychology, 2) basic knowledge in scientific psychology, 3) integrative knowledge in scientific psychology, and 4) methods of inquiry and research.